oswaldein5/Jenkins/Practice-03/README.md

-# Practice-03 - Jenkins CI with test unit
+# Practice-03 - Jenkins CI with JUnit test and Slack Notifications

 ## [billing+test]:Source code as example